cbangera2/BudgetLens/README.md

 - Added Filter Bar and CSV Import as draggable and deletable components
 - Added working data labels to graphs
 - Added ability to customize label color in graphs
+- Added customizable width and height for graphs

 ### [v0.3] - 11-29-2024
 #### Added